cs-au-dk/Artemis/docs/sections/server.rst

     For now then only type of click is a JavaScript-level click, with no option for a GUI click.

+    N.B.
+This is now just a special case of the newer ``event`` command.

     Send::

         {